Professional writing skills are essential for a scientist.

 - C.3.2.1.
 With a certain combination of words, always either use a dash (steady-state) or not (steady state).
 Do not mix these forms in the document.

 - C.3.2.2.
-When connecting words with dashes, either use space in front and after the dash (steady - state), or not (steady-state).
-Do not mix these forms in the document or within one expression (steady- state).
+When connecting words with hyphens, use no space in front and after the dash (steady-state).

 - C.3.2.3.
 When making a parenthesis with dashes - such as this - always use a space in front and after each dash.

 - C.3.2.4.
 The minus sign directly in front of a number is not separated by a space.

 - C.3.2.5.
 There is a space before and after an equals sign (i.e., "CTL = cytotoxic T lymphocytes").